-Clinician Communication with Support Staff
+Clinician Communication with 5D Support Staff

-Fellows should communicate to support staff via eD-H Staff Message or email.
+Clinicians should communicate to support staff via eD-H Staff Message or email.
 Messages should be sent to both members of the office (Team A, Team B, Scheduling).
 Every effort will be made to ensure that both members are not out of office on the same day, but if this occurs, be aware that email may not be effective at reaching them in a timely fashion.
-Each Fellow is assigned to one of two support staff "teams."
-These include Team A and Team B. Fellows treating adult patients will work with Team B. Fellows treating child and adolescent patients will work with Team A.